kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Steps for the rest of the control plane nodes

-To add the rest of the control plane nodes, follow [these instructions](#steps-for-the-rest-of-the-control-plane-nodes).
-The steps are the same as for the stacked etcd setup, with the exception that a local etcd member is not created.
+The steps are the same as for the stacked etcd setup:

-To summarize:

 - Make sure the first control plane node is fully initialized.
-- Copy certificates between the first control plane node and the other control plane nodes.
-- Join each control plane node with the join command you saved to a text file, plus add the `--experimental-control-plane` flag.
+- Join each control plane node with the join command you saved to a text file.
+It's recommended to join the control plane nodes one at a time.
+- Don't forget that the decryption key from `--certificate-key` expires after two hours, by default.

 ## Common tasks after bootstrapping control plane